-NU 101 - NUTRITION THROUGHOUT THE LIFE CYCLE
+NU 101 - NUTRITION ACROSS THE LIFE SPAN

-This course introduces the basic principles of nutrition and diet for individuals throughout life span I, the stages of wellness and illness.
-Sociocultural, economic, religious and personal food preferences will be explored.
+This course introduces the basic principles of nutrition and diet, for individuals throughout the life span I, the stages of wellness and illness.
+Socio-cultural, economic, religious, and personal food preferences will be explored.